 - Application for SEVIS Form I-20

-- Housing Sponsorship Form and proof of residence
+- Housing Sponsorship Form and copy of proof of residence

 - Financial Sponsorship Form and proof of finances